franalma/MapsWrapper/README.md

 [![](https://jitpack.io/v/franalma/MapsWrapper.svg)](https://jitpack.io/#franalma/MapsWrapper/)

-Wrapper that unifies Google and Huawei maps in a single API.
+Wrapper that unifies Google Maps (GM) and Huawei Maps (HM) SDKs in a single API.
+At runtime, the wrapper routes the calls according to the [map resolution strategy]( #map-resolution-strategy) which by default will use GM first and HM second (if GM is not available).
+On the new HMS Huawei devices, only HM is available.

+The wrapper is mainly intended as an addition to an already existent GM implementation, when support for HM is also needed.
+Because the wrapper's API is 1:1 with the GM API (except the actual map that has been renamed from`GoogleMap`/`HuaweiMap` to `ExtendedMap`) replacing/renaming the current imports from `com.google.android.gms.maps.*`  to `maps.wrapper.*` would result in a working implementation on both GM and HM, in a couple of minutes of work.
+Explicit calls to `GoogleMap` need as well a rename to `ExtendedMap`.

 ## Usage

-The API is identical to Google and Huawei Maps API except the map that has been renamed from `GoogleMap`/`HuaweiMap` to `ExtendedMap`.
-The rest of the classes and methods have exactly the same names, so generally by replacing the Google or Huawei imports with this library imports it should do the trick.

 Here's an activity layout with a `SupportMapFragment`: